Roland D-50

-The D-50 was used in popular music by many artists including Jean-Michel Jarre, Prince, Sting, Michael Jackson, Queen, and Enya.
+The D-50 has been used by musicians including Prince, Sting, Tony Banks, Phil Collins, Rick Wakeman, Michael Jackson and Enya.
+The D-50 has also been used by Jean-Michel Jarre, Tangerine Dream and the Pet Shop Boys in various years, since the synthesizer came out in 1987.

 History

 The D-50 was the first affordable synthesizer to combine sample playback with subtractive synthesis.
 The engineers at Roland determined that the most difficult component of an instrument's sound to simulate realistically is the attack.
-To better emulate realistic sounds, the D-50 included almost 100 attack samples in ROM.
+To better emulate realistic sounds, the D-50 included 47 attack samples in ROM.
 The synthesizer played back an attack sample which was dove-tailed with more conventional subtractive synthesis to create the sustain of the sound.
 This dual-use method was required in 1987 since RAM was so expensive.
-Roland did, however, incorporate a number of "texture" samples that could be mixed into the synthesized sustain-part of a patch.
+Roland did, however, incorporate a number of texture samples that could be mixed into the synthesized sustain part of a patch.
 These sustain samples gave many D-50 patches a lush and airy quality.

 The Roland D-50 was awarded a TEC Award for outstanding technical achievement in musical technology in 1988.

 Technology

 Although the D-50 was among the first non-sampling machines to be able to produce sounds with sample-based characteristics, it was not long before many synthesizers on the market began using similar methods to create sounds.
 Roland later released a series of lower-priced keyboards and modules that allowed musicians who couldn't afford the relatively expensive flagship D-50 to have some of these sounds (Roland D-10 (1988), D-110 (rack version of D-10) (1988) D-20 (1988), D-5 (1989), MT-32).
-Though these lower priced D-series synthesizers did not contain the full "LA" synth engine, each was 8 part multi-timbral, and Roland doubled the number of onboard PCM samples.
-Roland also produced the 76-key, 6-octave "Super-LA" D-70 (1989-1990).
-With the D-70 Roland removed the digital synthesis section, which was replaced with full-length, more realistic and natural sounding samples, including an acoustic piano, which the D-50 lacked.
+Though these lower-priced D-series synthesizers did not contain the full LA synth engine, each was 8-part multi-timbral, and Roland doubled the number of onboard PCM samples.
+Roland also produced the 76-key, 6-octave Super-LA D-70 (1989-1990).
+With the D-70 Roland removed the digital synthesis section, which was replaced with full-length, more realistic and natural-sounding samples, including an acoustic piano, which the D-50 lacked.
 The D-70 also had an expanded filter and effects section and was 5 part multi-timbral.
 Even with its improvements, however, the D-70 was unable to catch up with the dominant workstation of the time—the Korg M1—and failed to become the next Roland flagship synthesizer.

-The D-50 produces a hybrid "analog/digital" sound: one can use traditional square and saw waveforms together with PCM samples of actual acoustic instrument attack transient, modified by LFOs, TVFs, TVAs, ring modulator, effects, etc. This breakthrough led to the creation of totally new sounds never done before on either purely analog synths or digital samplers.
+The D-50 produces a hybrid analog/digital sound: one can use traditional square and saw waveforms together with PCM samples of actual acoustic instrument attack transient, modified by LFOs, TVFs, TVAs, ring modulator, effects, etc. This breakthrough led to the creation of totally new sounds never done before on either purely analog synths or digital samplers.